People Like Us (musician)

 People Like Us is the stage name of London DJ multimedia artist Vicki Bennett.
 She has released a number of albums featuring collages of music and sound since 1992.
 In recent years, she has performed at a number of modern art galleries, festivals and universities.

 Musical career

 Since 1991 Vicki Bennett has been making CDs, radio, and A/V multimedia under the name People Like Us.
 By animating and recontextualising found footage collages Vicki gives an equally witty and dark view of popular culture with a surrealistic edge.

 Vicki has shown work at, amongst others, Tate Modern, The National Film Theatre, Purcell Room, The ICA, Sydney Opera House, Pompidou Centre, Sonar in Barcelona, The Walker Art Center in Minneapolis, the BBC and Channel 4.
-She has also performed radio sessions for the BBC's John Peel, Mixing It, and also CBC, KPFA and many more in the US.
+She has also performed radio sessions for the BBC's John Peel, Mixing It, and also the CBC, KPFA and many more in the US.
 There have been features in The Observer, The Wire, NME, BBC website and Bizarre Magazine.
 People Like Us have been commissioned by The Arts Council England, The BBC, Sonic Arts Network, Forma, LUX and Lovebytes amongst others.